Hemorrhoids High Fiber Diet

 6. Red meat: Avoid it because it takes longer to break down and can trigger constipation.

-The foods listed above don’t offer the ideal fiber content for your hemorrhoids’ high-fiber diet.
+The foods above don’t offer the ideal fiber for your hemorrhoids’ high-fiber diet.
 Foods that trigger hemorrhoids do so by causing constipation and unbalanced bowel movements.
 You can alleviate this risk by reducing these foods to avoid hemorrhoids.

 Other Ways to Prevent Hemorrhoids